Hexalith/Hexalith.NetAspire/README.md

 ## Overview

-This repository provides a template for creating new Hexalith packages.
-It includes all the necessary configuration files, directory structure, and GitHub workflow configurations to ensure consistency across Hexalith packages.
+This repository provides libraries and a host project for integrating Hexalith applications with .NET Aspire.
+It facilitates the orchestration of various Hexalith services and components within the Aspire ecosystem.

+Key components include:
+- **Hexalith.NetAspire Libraries**: Core libraries (`Hexalith.NetAspire`, `Hexalith.NetAspire.Abstractions`, `Hexalith.NetAspire.Defaults`) for integrating Hexalith services with Aspire.
+- **AspireHost**: The .NET Aspire application host project (`AspireHost/AspireHost.csproj`) responsible for orchestrating the application's services.
+- **HexalithApp Submodule**: Contains the core Hexalith application modules.
+- **Hexalith.Builds Submodule**: Provides shared build configurations and tooling.

 ## Repository Structure

 The repository is organized as follows:

 - [src](./src/README.md) Is the source code directory of your project.
-- [src/librairies](./src/librairies/README.md) Is the source code directory where you will add your Nuget package projects.
+- [src/libraries](./src/libraries/README.md) Is the source code directory where you will add your Nuget package projects.
 - [src/examples](./src/examples/README.md) Contains example implementations of your projects.
 - [src/servers](./src/servers/README.md) Is the source code directory where you will add your Docker container projects.
-- [src/aspire](./src/aspire/README.md) Is the source code directory where you will add your Aspire project.
+- [AspireHost](./AspireHost/README.md) Contains the .NET Aspire host project.
 - [test](./test/README.md) Contains test projects for your packages.
-- [Hexalith.Builds](./Hexalith.Builds/README.md) Contains shared build configurations and tools.
+- [Hexalith.Builds](./Hexalith.Builds/README.md) (Submodule) Contains shared build configurations and tools.
+- [HexalithApp](./HexalithApp/README.md) (Submodule) Contains the core Hexalith application modules.

 ## Getting Started